tytydraco/yessleep/out/My_13_year_old_son_started_a_youtube_channel_and_one_of_his_followers_are_writing_him_bizarre_messages_part_3.md

 They glowed faintly.
 Something stared out from behind them.
 Something old.
 And cruel.
 And smiling.

-I left the next morning.
+I called my sister over and told her Jason was sick.
+I didn’t explain to her the details; I was afraid, too.
+I simply told her he was sick and feverish and that I needed to go out of town for work.

 Six hours in the car.
 Every mile felt heavier than the last, as if the road itself wanted to drag me back.
 My thoughts tangled like charging cables in a junk drawer.
 I went to see Evelyn—Bonnie’s sister.
-The last person Bonnie trusted.
-The one person I’d avoided all these years because of how she made me feel.

-Like I’d failed Bonnie before she died.
+They had always had a strong and close relationship, at least until a couple of years before the car crash.
+After that, Evelyn had secluded herself in the woods, living surrounded by wind-blasted trees and the kind of silence, free of static and noise, that allowed for clarity and memories.
+I never wondered too much about her choice, she had always seemed most comfortable surrounded by nature and simplicity.

-Evelyn had always been strange.
+From what I knew from the times I’ve met her, and Bonnie’s stories, she had always been slightly strange.
 Touched by something the rest of us couldn’t see.

-She lived in a cabin surrounded by wind-blasted trees and the kind of silence that carried memory.
-She didn’t ask why I was there.
-She just looked at me, eyes haunted, and said:
+I knocked on her door, and heard some rummaging and commotion before it opened.

+She looked at me, stunned, silent for a couple of seconds too long.
+As if she had seen something in my eyes that terrified her.

 “I hoped this day would never come.”

-She brewed tea that tasted like rust and rosemary and sat me down at a table scratched with old carvings.
+She invited me in and brewed tea that tasted like rust and rosemary, she sat me down at a table scratched with old carvings.
 Spirals.
 Runes.
 Bones etched into wood.

 I told her everything.

 Jason.
 The dreams.
 The voice behind the veil.
 The website.
-The spiral of teeth.
+The place of wires, screaming flesh, spirals of teeth, and humming, stale, and lifeless electronic devices.

-When I said those words, she turned pale.
+She turned pale.

 “I’ve seen it,” she whispered.
 “Before Bonnie ever met you.
 Before she left home.
 She found something out there, in the old corners of the internet.
 Something that shouldn’t have been remembered.
 She didn’t know it then, but she opened a door.
-A door that bleeds.”
+A door that bleeds and pulses.
+A static, withering inferno of withering wire-snakes, pale screaming flesh, and unnatural unions of digital and analog.
+A dream of unification.
+Something lurks there… Something that wants to harm us.”

 I swallowed hard, my hands shaking.

 “How did she find it?”

 “She was always curious.
 Too curious.
 She used to dive into places no one else dared—abandoned servers, forgotten forums, digital graveyards from the early days of the web.
 Some of those places… weren’t empty.
 She found something.
-And for a while, it found her.”
+But now I wonder… Maybe it found her.’’

 “A demon?”
 I asked.

 “No. Worse.
 A presence.
 A predator made from thought and pain.
 Something born when the web was young and hungry.
 It existed in forgotten nodes, between connections.
 It was ignored for years.
 Then someone stumbled on it again.
 Bonnie.
-And now, Jason.”
+And now, it seems… Jason too.”

 I felt bile rise.